 Announced Bets

 Bets are typically placed on the betting layout.
-However, most French Roulette tables and some European variations of the game offer a special betting tool that allows you to place bets covering different sections of the wheel (announced bets).
-It is called a racetrack due to its oval shape.
-It can be found next to the main betting area.
+However, most French Roulette tables, as well as some European variations, offer a special betting tool that lets you cover different sections of the wheel (announced bets).
+This tool is called a racetrack because of its oval shape.
+You will find it next to the main betting area.
 Let us discuss the different types of announced bets and how to place them:

 - Orphelins (Orphans) – this bet covers two sections of the wheel that are not connected.
 The numbers it includes are 9, 31, 14, 20, and 1 on one side of the wheel and 17, 34, and 6 on the other side of the wheel.
 If you want to make an Orphelins bet, you have to place one chip on the following splits: 6/9, 14/17, 17/20, 31/34, and a straight-up bet on the number 1.
 The maximum payout associated with this bet is 35:1.